ALL4N1/NGL_Spammer_js_python/readme.md

 ==> Full Breakdown <br>
 1- The "start_script.exe" will generate "inputs.bat" script according to the inputs you'll give <br>
 2- After creating the "inputs.bat", "run_7_alot.bat" will fire up 7 cmds (1cmd/10sec) <br>
-3- Each cmd will execute seperate "main.js" processes 4- Logs will be updated every time you run the script
+3- Each cmd will execute seperate "main.js" processes <br>
+4- Logs will be updated every time you run the script
 <br>
 <br>